nickenshidqia/Build_a_Hotel_Booking_App_Using_Python/README.md

 The Hotel Booking App is a comprehensive reservation system built using Python, employing Object-Oriented Programming (OOP) principles.
 This application enables users to seamlessly book hotel rooms by entering the hotel ID and their card information.

 **Challenges :**
-Build Build a Hotel Booking App Using Python in Object-Oriented Programming Style.
+Build a Hotel Booking App Using Python in Object-Oriented Programming Style.

 ## Project Goal